Post job

 jobs

-The first step in the insurance agent hiring process is determining what type of worker you actually need.
-For example, certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+The insurance agent hiring process starts by determining what type of worker you actually need.
+Certain roles might require a full-time employee, whereas part-time workers or contractors can do others.

 Is the person you're thinking of hiring a US citizen or green card holder?

-This list presents the salaries of various insurance agent positions.
+This list presents insurance agent salaries for various positions.

 Insurance AgentInsurance sales agents help insurance companies generate new business by contacting potential customers and selling one or more types of insurance.
 Insurance sales agents explain various insurance policies and help clients choose plans that suit them.$14-42